 5. Plan and schedule it.
 Maintain and check calendars.
 Each family member needs an individual calendar, which contains his or her own personal routines and scheduled items.
 As a parent, you will need to maintain a master family calendar or planner.
 This should include the highlights for each of the children and the adults.

-This information can also be added on a whiteboard in the kitchen.
+This information can tracked either weekly or monthly, depending on what you need for your family.
+You can try using a paper calendar system or set up a dry erase calendar.
 As information and plans change, everyone can make the update there as well as in their personal planner.

 This gives everyone a central place to find out what is going on.
 Can’t find mom?
 A quick look at the whiteboard let’s everyone know she’s run away from home and will be back when she’s found her sanity.